katzdave/ece464-databases/assignments/final-project/Final_submission.md

 ### **Final Deliverables**
 Please ensure all of the following are clearly linked in a central document and/or the root `README.md` of your final GitHub repository:

-* **GitHub Repository:** The complete source code, README, and full migration history.
+* **GitHub Repository:** The complete source code, README, and full migration/code history.
 * **Live Application Link:** A hosted, functional version of your app.
 This must be accessible via a public URL during final presentations and remain live until grades are finalized.
 * **Demo Video:** A ~3-minute walkthrough of your application's core functionality.
+* **Local Development Instructions** A readme file containing how to run your project locally.
 * **Final Write-up:** A formal document detailing your architecture, schema, and development journey.
 * **Final Presentation:** A 10-minute live presentation and Q&A session.